teks/squadron-commander/doc/combat.md

 maintenance.

 Activities sorted by lowest accumulation to highest:
-1. Docked at a starbase
+1. No wear while docked at a starbase
 2. Idle in space or performing low-intensity ops (in orbit, investigating a nebula)
 3. At warp, cruising speed or less
 4. High warp